An Introduction to Search Engine Optimization

 Summary

-This article provides basic concepts to understand search engine optimization and how to improve web page ranking through natural or organic results of search engines.
-The article explains that SEO is the process of improving the visibility of web pages in a search engine's unpaid results.
+This article provides basic concepts to understand search engine optimization and how to improve web page ranking through organic results of search engines.
+It explains that Search Engine Optimization is the process of improving the visibility of web pages in a search engine's unpaid results.

 Google doesn't rank web sites, but instead ranks web pages, so incorporating SEO best practices for each page on your web site can increase search volume and traffic quality.

-The article also mentions that appearing in the the top few spots on Google's search results can make a huge difference in the traffic volume that your web site's pages can receive.
-Additionally, it covers the use of search engine crawlers, the importance of including a variety of words on your pages, and the role of internal and external links in SEO.
+The article also mentions that appearing at the top of Google's search results can make a huge difference in traffic that your web site's pages can receive.
+Additionally, it covers search engine crawlers, the importance of including keyword variety and content topics on your pages, search intent, semantic HTML markup, including the role of internal and external links in SEO.